Ficus montana (Oak Leaf Fig) Indoor Care, Propagation, Common Problems and Remedies

 Watering

-Water Oak Leaf Fig liberally during the growing season until water comes out through the drainage holes and allow the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water Oak Leaf Fig liberally during the growing season until water comes out through the drainage holes and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.

 Decrease watering during the cold season to maintain the soil barely moist as growth is minimal at this time.
+Use water that is at room temperature as cold water can cause reduced growth and leaf drop.

 Oak-leafed Fig is sensitive to chlorine and other chemicals dissolved in water.
 Use only chlorine-free water to water the plant to avoid spots on the leaves.